 Make it easy for exhibitors to follow up on their leads

 Now that exhibitors have retrieved qualified leads, you want to make it easy for them to manage their new prospects.

 Exhibitors can organize their connections by adding tags and notes to each contact.
 Doing this helps to qualify and contextualize the meeting that took place and use them as a reference for when following up later on.
-As for the post-event follow up, this is made easy by exporting the connections via the web app to an Excel file that is then compatible with their CRM of choice.
+As for the post-event follow-up, this is made easy by exporting the connections via the web app to an Excel file that is then compatible with their CRM of choice.

-Since each team member has his/her own profile (rather than using the same account), each member is empowered to collect leads which they can share with their colleagues.
+Since each team member has his/her own profile (rather than using the same account), each member is empowered to collect leads that they can share with their colleagues.
 See what exhibitor Paul Logan had to say about lead sharing at a recent Swapcard-powered event, APIDays.

 Take time to review stats and collect feedback